Criorhina ranunculi: Description

 Large (wing length 11·25–14 mm.) bumblebee mimic.
 Thorax and abdomen with long, dense hairs.
 Hairs black on thorax and basal part of abdomen red or yellowish on tip of abdomen.
 Scutellar hairs may be pale yellow or brownish.
 Hind femora considerably thickened, especially in males.
 Hind tibiae sickle-shaped.

 Distribution

 It has a Palaearctic distribution, including southern Norway and Sweden south to central Spain, and from Ireland eastwards through central Europe into European parts of Russia.

 Biology

 Habitat includes: Betula, Fagus, and Quercus forest.

 Adults are primarily arboreal, but descend to visit flowering shrubs in sun-lit glades.
-These flies are extremely fast, with a highpitched whine, zig-zagging between the branches of flowering trees.
+These flies are extremely fast, with a high-pitched whine, zig-zagging between the branches of flowering trees.
 Flowers visited include Cardamine pratensis, Cornus sanguinea, Crataegus, Photinia, Prunus cerasus, Prunus spinosa, Rubus, Salix, and Sorbus aucuparia.
 The flight period is from the beginning of March to mid May (later at higher altitudes).